-The hike begins from a small larking area on Route 9 (Zion-Mount Carmel Highway) just east of the Mount Carmel Tunnel.
-Pick up the trail on the north side of the road and begin up a few short switchbacks, gaining a third of the 150 feet of elevation gain between the trailhead and the overlook.
+The hike begins from a small parking area on Route 9 (Zion-Mount Carmel Highway) just east of the Mount Carmel Tunnel.
+Pick up the trail on the north side of the road and start up a few short switchbacks, gaining a third of the 150 feet of elevation gain between the trailhead and the overlook.

 Looking down on the Pine Creek Narrows

 Progress along a ledge that looks out over a dark snaking ravine, the Pine Creek Narrows.
 Those with a fear of heights will cling to the metal railing leading to a short plank bridge.
 Walk the plank and continue on the trail beneath a large sandstone overhang.
-This shady spot offers an excellent view of Mount Carmel and its colorful arch shaped midsection.
+This shady spot offers an excellent view of Mount Carmel and its colorful arch-shaped midsection.
 This impressive anticline offers a window into the geological forces that shaped Zion.
-Continue along the trail past juniper and boulders to the overlook itself, just half a mile from the trailhead.
+Proceed along the trail past juniper and boulders to reach the overlook itself, just half a mile from the trailhead.

 On the drive up Zion-Mount Carmel Highway from Zion Canyon, you probably notice an arch-shaped overhang on the orange east wall of Pine Creek Canyon.
 Canyon Overlook stands directly above this formation, known as The Great Arch.
 The short but wide Pine Creek Canyon spreads west toward Zion Canyon.
 From the viewpoint above the arch, you will find a broad unimpeded view to the west over Zion Canyon toward the Towers of the Virgin.
 To the north (right) is a 7,709-foot summit known as the East Temple, which towers over Pine Creek Canyon.
 To the northwest, on the opposite side of Zion Canyon, is The Sentinel stretches skyward to 7,157 feet.
 This impressive spire is also visible from Court of the Patriarchs, at the end of the shortest “trail” in the park.